realyoterry/utilities/README.md

 A simple Chrome Extension with a handy of utilities.

 > [!IMPORTANT]
-> When installing the extension, make sure you don't include the `api/` folder!
+> When installing the extension, make sure you don't include the `vercel/` directory!